craftcms/docs/docs/4.x/config/README.md

 The environment name that [multi-environment configs](../config/README.md#multi-environment-configs) can reference when defining their environment-specific config arrays.

 ::: warning
-Prior to Craft 4, `craftcms/craft` projects had `CRAFT_ENVIRONMENT` fall back to a value of `production` by default.
-This is no longer the case, as the default is [explicitly set to `dev`](https://github.com/craftcms/craft/blob/main/.env.example#L5).
+Prior to Craft 4, `craftcms/craft` projects allowed this fall back to the default `production` value, for security.
+Now, the starter kit comes with three `.env` examples, each of which explicitly sets a `CRAFT_ENVIRONMENT`.
 :::

 ### `CRAFT_EPHEMERAL`